vzhomeexperiments/R_tradecontrol/README.md

 ## Learn how to apply that tool in practice

-Join *Udemy Course* using this [coupon](https://www.udemy.com/your-trading-control-reinforcement-learning/?couponCode=LAZYTRADE4-10)
+Join *Udemy Course* using this [referral coupon](https://www.udemy.com/course/your-trading-control-reinforcement-learning/?referralCode=7AB82127FC5C2334AE8D)

 ## Detail